Pulled rickshaw: China

-In the 19th century, wheelbarrow is the most popular transportation for commoners.
-In the spring of 1873, the French merchant Menard introduced rickshaw from Japan.
+In the 19th century, the wheelbarrow was the most popular transportation for commoners.
+In the spring of 1873, the French merchant Menard introduced the rickshaw from Japan.
 The original name is "Jinrikisha", meaning "man-power-vehicle" in Japanese.
 Most of the rickshaws were owned by foreign investors at the beginning, but in around the 1900s, rickshaws were owned mostly by Chinese companies.
 The official name for rickshaw is "renliche", meaning "man-power-vehicle" in Chinese, but it is more commonly called "dongyangche", meaning "east-foreign-vehicle", or "huangbaoche" in Shanghai, meaning "yellow carriage for rent".

-Rickshaw transportation was an important element in urban development in 20th century China, as a mode of transportation, source of employment and facilitation of migration for workers.
+Rickshaw transportation was an important element in urban development in 20th-century China as a mode of transportation, source of employment, and facilitator of migration for workers.
 According to author David Strand:

 Sixty thousand men took as many as a half million fares a day in a city of slightly more than one million.
 Sociologist Li Jinghan estimated that one out of six males in the city between the ages of sixteen and fifty was a puller.
 Rickshaw men and their dependents made up almost 20 percent of Beijing's population.

 Most manual rickshaws – seen by many Maoists as a symbol of oppression of the working class – were eliminated in China after the founding of the People's Republic of China in 1949.

 Shanghai

 Shanghai's rickshaw industry began in 1874 with 1,000 rickshaws imported from Japan.
 By 1914 there were 9,718 vehicles.
 The pullers were a large group of the city's working poor: 100,000 men pulled rickshaws by the early 1940s, up from 62,000 in the mid-1920s.

-In contrary to coolies in Beijing, those in Shanghai mostly come from rural areas out of the city.
+In contrast to coolies in Beijing, those in Shanghai mostly come from rural areas outside the city.
 With the destitution of their land, they poured into the city with their family.
-As the number of coolies rose up sharply, however, the number of rickshaw remained at 20,000 in Shanghai.
-Except private coolies, those for public work had to take turns, and thus their average income diminished to $9 per month.
+As the number of coolies rose up sharply, however, the number of rickshaws remained at 20,000 in Shanghai.
+Except for private coolies, those for public work had to take turns, and thus their average income diminished to $9 per month.
 Therefore, many coolies worked in the factory and ran the rickshaw after work.
 However, many coolies were optimistic about life.
-They were satisfied about their income and dreamed of purchasing their own rickshaws and sending their kids to schools.
-Due to this low income, many coolies would not give customers a clear idea of standard price and thus charge higher at any chance they had.
+They were satisfied with their income and dreamed of purchasing their own rickshaws and sending their kids to schools.
+Due to this low income, many coolies would not give customers a clear idea of the standard price and thus charge higher at any chance they had.
 In response to this phenomenon, hotels would provide the distance to various streets and the price charged.